Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Genshi wobbled his head.
 "Daar’s right.
 Any faction with the resources and competence to generate antimatter in those quantities would be smart enough not to waste it.
 Nobody we know of would view it as economical to spend antimatter that way… and yet somebody plainly *did."*

-"Well...see, that’s more troublin’ than basically anything else."
+"Well... see, that’s more troublin’ than basically anything else."
 Daar resumed his frenetic pacing.
 "It means we’re playin’ in a *big* game of Ta Shen here and there’s somebody at the table we hadn’t even noticed.
 That’s a deep hole to be in, intel-wise."
 He eyed Genshi again.
 "Well, fer Stoneback, anyway…and we still don’t know *why* but I think that don’t matter no more."

 "How so?" growled Garl.